ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until Easter: 1

-Days until Gen Beta starts: 257
+Days until Gen Beta starts: 256

-Days until I become old enough to have sex in Massachusetts: 344
+Days until I become old enough to have sex in Massachusetts: 343

-Days until I become old enough to have sex in New York: 709
+Days until I become old enough to have sex in New York: 708

-Days until I become old enough to have sex in California: 1075
+Days until I become old enough to have sex in California: 1074

-Days until I graduate high school: 1141
+Days until I graduate high school: 1140

-Days until I vote for an actually good candidate: 1298
+Days until I vote for an actually good candidate: 1297

-Days until said actually good candidate becomes president: 1372
+Days until said actually good candidate becomes president: 1371

-Days until the end of the 2020s: 1719
+Days until the end of the 2020s: 1718

-Days until the heat death of the universe: 4134
+Days until the heat death of the universe: 4133

 Discord: @bombcraft